VardhanJanapareddy/denali/README.md

 # this is denali app

-denali is nice project made by vardhan janaparedd
+denali is nice project made by vardhan janapareddy